 Skin testing helps to identify the allergens that are causing your symptoms.
-The test generally involves applying an extract of an allergen to your skin with the multiprick applications (no needles are used), then evaluating the skin’s reaction.
+The test generally involves pricking your skin with an extract of an allergen, then evaluating the skin’s reaction.

 If you have an upcoming allergy skin testing appointment with us, we will need to know about all medicines you are taking, including over-the-counter drugs.
 Since allergy medicines, including over-the-counter antihistamines, stop allergic reactions, you should not take them for a few days before the test.
 Talk to your doctor about discontinuing your allergy medicines prior to the test.

 The allergy skin test itself may produce mild itchiness.
 Although small amounts of allergens are introduced into your system, an allergy skin test is safe when performed properly.
 Systemic (whole body) reactions to skin testing are extremely rare.